vidartf/nbdime/docs/source/installing.rst

 Dependencies
 ------------

-nbdime requires Python version 3.3 or higher.
-If you are using Python 2, nbdime requires 2.7.1 or higher.
+nbdime requires Python version 3.4 or higher.

 nbdime depends on the following Python packages, which will be installed by :command:`pip`:

-  - six
   - nbformat
   - tornado
   - colorama
-  - backports.shutil_which (on python 2.7)
+  - requests
+  - GitPython
+  - notebook
+  - jinja2

 and nbdime's web-based viewers depend on the following Node.js packages: